trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 interprets input messages to update its local state and to produce output messages targeting the Tezos blockchain.
-In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Tezos blockchain, considered as layer 1.
+In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Tezos blockchain, considered as Layer 1.

 Rollups are a permissionless scaling solution for the Tezos blockchain.
-Indeed, anyone can originate and operate one or more rollups, allowing to increase the throughput of the Tezos blockchain, (almost) arbitrarily.
+Indeed, anyone can originate and operate one or more rollups, allowing for an increase the throughput of the Tezos blockchain, (almost) arbitrarily.

 The integration of these rollups in the Tezos protocol is *optimistic*: this means that when an operator publishes a claim about the state of the rollup, this claim is *a priori* trusted.
-However, a refutation mechanism allows anyone to economically punish a participant who has published an invalid claim.
+However, a refutation mechanism that allows anyone to economically punish a participant who has published an invalid claim.
 Therefore, thanks to the refutation mechanism, a single honest participant is enough to guarantee that the input messages are correctly interpreted.